onnx/onnx/docs/Operators.md

   in the 'DataType' enum field in the TensorProto message.

-  Casting from string tensor in plain (e.g., "3.14" and "1000") and scientific numeric representations (e.g., "1e-5" and "1E8") to all numeric types is supported.
-Values will be implicitly truncated based on the target tensor type's precision.
+  Casting from string tensor in plain (e.g., "3.14" and "1000") and scientific numeric representations (e.g., "1e-5" and "1E8") to float types is supported.
 For example, converting string "100.5" to an integer may result 100.
 There are some string literals reserved for special floating-point values;
   "+INF" (and "INF"), "-INF", and "NaN" are positive infinity, negative infinity, and not-a-number, respectively.
   Any string which can exactly match "+INF" in a case-insensitive way would be mapped to positive infinite.
 Similarly, this case-insensitive rule is applied to "INF" and "NaN".
 When casting from numeric tensors to string tensors, plain floating-point representation (such as "314.15926") would be used.
   Converting non-numerical-literal string such as "Hello World!" is an undefined behavior.
+Cases of converting string representing floating-point arithmetic value, such as "2.718", to INT is an undefined behavior.

   Conversion from a numerical type to any numerical type is always allowed.
   User must be aware of precision loss and value change caused by range difference between two types.